Starplatinum87/AirBnB_Seattle_Project/writeup/Seattle_AirBnB_Project_Writeup.md

   <img src="/Users/starplatinum87/Google Drive/DATA_SCIENCE/Courses/Udacity - Data Science Nanodegree/AirBnB_Seattle_Project/writeup/images/Screen Shot 2020-10-21 at 12.48.40 PM.png" style="zoom: 67%;" />

-## Final Dataset
+## 4. Final Dataset

-The final dataset I ended up using was the **`listings`** dataset with all of the modifications above, and the target, the calculatd annual occupancy rate, added from the calendar dataset.
+The final dataset I ended up using was the **`listings`** dataset with all of the modifications above, and the target, the calculated annual occupancy rate, added from the calendar dataset.
 With the encoding of categoricals and dropping of columns and rows the final set had **3816 rows and 148 columns**, compared to starting with 3818 rows and 92 columns.

-## Questions to Answer
+## 5. Questions to Answer

 ### Q1: What is the overall occupancy in Seattle over the course of the year?